 Fraudsters can take over a phone camera and inject a pre-recorded video or deepfake.
 Data transmitted over the internet can also be intercepted if it is not encrypted properly, and a server can be hacked.

-Above all, liveness solutions should differentiate between real faces and artificial objects, like a mask or a screen.
+When selecting a biometric verification solution, companies should ensure that it protects against both spoofing and bypassing.
+Above all, it should differentiate between real faces and artificial objects, like deepfakes or pre-recorded videos.
 To do so, the solution must analyze parameters such as:

 Face recognition can be performed within the verification suite’s interface, which is embeddable into other apps.
 It can be done via webcam, smartphone, and other camera-equipped devices.
 Usually, all you need to do is ask the user to move their head around while the system takes a number of photos (instead of a video) and analyzes each one for signs of spoofing.

 Any reliable technology should detect these fraud attempts.